 Feedback from PK-12 educators about their curriculum needs has informed the development of the resources outlined below.
 Each lesson will feature art from the Blanton’s permanent collection.
 All lessons are designed both for asynchronous learning and to stimulate classroom conversation; many lessons can be broken down into smaller units for greater flexibility.

--SEL (Social-Emotional Learning): In this series of 3- to 5-minute videos each featuring one work of art, students are invited to look closely and make connections to lived experience.
+-SEL (Social-Emotional Learning): In this series of 3-minute videos each featuring one work of art, students are invited to look closely and make connections to lived experience.
 Videos are designed to stimulate discussion in a group or to be used by individual students asynchronously.
 Reflection—and writing skills—are encouraged by prompts in the downloadable Journal (PDF format)

 -#ArtWhereYouAreStudio: Each instructional art-making video in this series is inspired by one work in the Blanton’s permanent collection.
 The simple studio activities invite diverse creative responses using basic, inexpensive materials.